ulichovick/ulichovick/README.md

 - 👀 I’m interested in you my dear reader <3
 - 🌱 I’m currently learning how to be with you
 - 💞️ I’m looking to collaborate with you
-- 📫 How to reach me? go to my linkedin https://www.linkedin.com/in/andr%C3%A9s-rojas-parra-46144016b/
+- 📫 How to reach me? check my linkedin https://www.linkedin.com/in/andr%C3%A9s-rojas-parra-46144016b/ or my Hugging face https://huggingface.co/ulichovick

 <!---
 ulichovick/ulichovick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.